A Brief Primer to Using Zen-Journal™

 3- Quarterly Look-Ahead (QLA) – Instead of assigning a task an arbitrary date that appears only as a line item entry in a Monthly Spread, ZenJo places them into a monthly collection in the QLA.
 The tasks can hang out in the QLA until they are relevant for action on a specific date.
 This does two things: 1) it prevents excessive and repetitive migration of incomplete or unattempted tasks from day to day, and 2) it prevents assigning the tasks to an arbitrary date that may not have any significance.

-4- Day-At-A-Time Work Area – Where the real work of your ZenJo takes place.
+4- Daily Work Area – The DWA (originally the Day-At-A-Time Work Area) is where the real work of your ZenJo takes place.
 Each day’s entry is created either first thing in the morning, or during the Evening Mindful Review.
 ZenJo incorporates two mindful reviews, one in the evening and the other first thing in the morning.
 During these reviews, we look at the DTL and QLA for the current month and see what still needs to be accomplished and make a decision as to what tasks need attention that day and place them under our Most Important Tasks (MITs).

 Take the Zen-Journal 30-Day Productivity Challenge